-Enhancing educational practices to better students’ learning experiences in higher education is of great importance.
+Enhancing educational practices to improve students’ learning experiences in higher education is of great importance.
 This is clear in the widespread emphasis on the current educational system.

 Currently, higher education institutions are facing several challenges, including poorly designed curriculums that inadequately prepare students for the future workplace or address the demands of the job market.